Education Counts

 Narrow results by:

-This page provides statistics on 15-year-old students (excluding international fee paying students) enrolled in school who obtain an early leaving exemption during the school year.
+This page provides statistics on 15-year-old students (excluding international fee-paying students) enrolled in school who obtain an early leaving exemption during the school year.

-Overview of Early Leaving Exemptions
+Early Leaving Exemptions Figure 1

-• Time Series: Early Leaving Exemptions (2002-2020) [MS Excel 54.1kB]
+• Time series: Early leaving exemptions (2002-2024) [MS Excel 82kB]

-The Measure
+The measure

-Indicator Definition: Early leaving exemptions
+Indicator definition: Early leaving exemptions

 Numerator:

-Total number of 15 year-old students (excluding International Fee paying students) enrolled who obtain an early leaver exemption during the school year.
+Total number of 15-year-old students (excluding international fee-paying students) enrolled who obtain an early leaver exemption during the school year.

-(Data Source: Ministry of Education: Early Leavers Data Cube)
+(Data source: Ministry of Education: Early Leavers Data Cube)

 Denominator: